DemetriosParaschos/renaissance-scholar-obsidian-theme/README.md

    ```bash
    git clone https://github.com/DemetriosParaschos/renaissance-scholar-obsidian-theme
    ```

 2. Copy the `manifest.json` and `theme.css` files into your Obsidian vault under `.obsidian/themes/Renaissance Scholar/`
 3. Go to **Settings → Appearance**, and activate the theme.

+## 👓 Theme Preview and Guide

+To explore the theme in context, download the file `theme-presentation.md` from this repository.
+After activating the theme, open this file in your vault to see a detailed visual demonstration and explanation of the theme's features and style.

 ## 🛠️ Customisation